 actually have a policy of working upstream, and I'm doing exactly that: the

-work I contribute always goes to the "most upstream" project (that's usually
+work I contribute always goes to the "most upstream" project (that's

 either KDE's Git or the OBS).